A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws: Lagrangian bound, indexability, and Whittle index

 Problem~\eqref{eq:rmabp} is an RMABP.
-Since computing an optimal policy is generally intractable, we adopt Whittle’s index policy~\cite{whit88}.
-To that end, we relax the per-period resource constraint~\eqref{eq:resconst} that defines the admissible class $\Pi(M)$, and work instead with the enlarged class $\widehat{\Pi}(M)$ of policies that satisfy the single discounted aggregate constraint
+Since exact dynamic programming is generally intractable, we use Whittle's index policy~\citep{whit88} and Lagrangian dual bounds.
+Relax the hard capacity constraint~\eqref{eq:resconst} to the discounted aggregate constraint